MukeshAofficial/MukeshAofficial/README.md

 <h1 align="center">Hi 👋, I'm Mukesh A</h1>
 <h3 align="center">A passionate Engineering student from India</h3>

+Hi!
+I'm Mukesh A, a passionate Engineering student from India, currently in my pre-final year specializing in Artificial Intelligence and Data Science.
+I'm actively building projects that blend the power of AI and Generative Models to solve real-world problems.
+Currently, I'm working as an AI Intern at BuildFastWithAI, where I’m helping create impactful AI solutions.

+🌟 GenAI Projects:
+AI-powered Customer Support: Developed a RAG (Retrieval-Augmented Generation) system integrated with Twilio to provide real-time voice call and text-based customer support, I built a powerful web-based chatbot with voice-to-voice interactions.
+The solution supports real-time voice calls and offers an embeddable chatbot widget, providing seamless customer support with AI-driven responses!

+Vision Guide:
+I created a Vision Guide app for visually impaired individuals, utilizing Gemini Live API for real-time object recognition and guidance.
+This project helps users navigate their surroundings with AI-powered assistance, ensuring greater independence and safety for the visually impaired community.

+🏆 10x Hackathon Winner
+💡 Passionate about exploring the latest Generative AI tools and technologies 🌍 Focused on developing real-world applications for AI that improve accessibility and user experience

 - 📫 How to reach me **mukeshofficial685@gmail.com**

 <h3 align="left">Connect with me:</h3>